Oskar-Bonde/swe-lock/README.md

    - Install **AutoHotkey v2.x** (not v1.x).

 2. **Save the script**
-   - Create a new file named `SwedishCapsLock.ahk`.
+   - Create a new file named `SweLock.ahk`.
    - Copy and paste the script into the file.

 3. **Run the script**
-   - Double-click `SwedishCapsLock.ahk` to activate it.
+   - Double-click `SweLock.ahk` to activate it.

 4. **Run at startup (optional)**
    - Press `Win + R`, type `shell:startup`, and press `Enter`.
-   - Copy `SwedishCapsLock.ahk` into this folder.
+   - Copy `SweLock.ahk` into this folder.
    - The script will now start automatically when you log in.

 ---